 - A monitoring well between the maximum groundwater contamination concentration and the receptor must not exceed applicable target levels for three sampling events and sampling events must be separated by at least six months; and - The three most recent consecutive groundwater samples from a monitoring well with detected levels of contamination between the groundwater maximum and the receptor must show a steady or declining trend.
-This monitoring well with detected levels must also meet the following criteria: the first of the three samples must be greater than detection limits; concentrations cannot increase more than 20% from the first of the three samples to the third sample; concentrations cannot increase more than 20% from the previous sample; and samples must be collected at least six months apart.
+This monitoring well with detected levels must also meet the following criteria: the first of the three samples must be greater than detection limits; concentrations cannot increase more than 20% from the first of the three sample; and samples to the third sample; six months apart.